 Over the last few decades, structural biologists have delivered a treasure-trove of data on the shapes and sizes of large biomacromolecules and their assemblies.
-When this information is combined with the biochemistry and genetics to understand aspects of the kinetics and manipulate them, we can begin to ask questions about how structure impacts function dynamically at both the level of the individual molecule and in large aggregates of molecules such as polymeric filaments and membranes.
+When this information is combined with aspects of their kinetics, we can begin to ask questions about how structure impacts function dynamically at both the level of the individual molecule and in polymeric filaments, networks and larger assemblies.